fkeruzore/HACCyTrees/docs/reading/getting_started.rst

                   & (forest['tree_node_mass'] < mlim[1])
     target_idx = forest['halo_index'][target_mask]

-    # this will create a matrix of shape (ntargets, nsteps), where each column
+    # this will create a matrix of shape (ntargets, nsteps), where each row
     # is the main progenitor branch of a target.
 It contains the indices to the
     # forest data, and is -1 if the halo does not exist at that time
     mainbranch_index = haccytrees.mergertrees.get_mainbranch_indices(